Azdaroth/Azdaroth.github.io/source/_posts/2018-04-28-advanced-ember-data-customization-different-model-types-in-ember-app-and-api-for-the-same-resource.markdown

 ---
 layout: post
 title: "Advanced Ember Data Customization - Different Model Types in Ember App and API For The Same Resource"
-date: 2018-04-28 21:00
+date: 2018-04-28 19:00
 comments: true
 categories: [Ember, Ember Data]
 ---

 A **great advantage** of using **Ember Data** with **JSONAPI-compliant** adapters/serializers is that there is almost nothing extra needed to work with the **data layer** - just create the models with names matching the types of the resources returned by the **API** and you are good to go!
-However, sometimes you may need to customize the naming which means that the name of the models in the **Ember application** will be different than the ones expected by the API and their corresponding types.
+However, sometimes you may need to customize the naming which means that the names of the models in the **Ember application** will be different than the ones expected by the API and their corresponding types.
 What are the steps required to make it work in **Ember Data**?

 <!--more-->